 How did we create the map?

-There is basically no authoritative source of all identity documents worldwide, and certainly not a publicly available one that contains details on the contactless chip implementation.
+There is no authoritative source of all identity documents worldwide, and certainly not a publicly available one that contains details on the contactless chip implementation.
 We combined knowledge from public sources, non-public sources, our own testing data and ReadID Analytics data to make this overview.
-ReadID Analytics contains anonymous logging information that we use to improve ReadID, including whether or not an MRZ scan or NFC read was successful.
+ReadID Analytics contains anonymous logging information that we use to improve ReadID, including chip characteristics and whether or not an MRZ scan or NFC read was successful.